 This worries me for an abscess, a fistula, or both.
 This should prompt immediate evaluation by a physician as treatment requires incision and drainage and anti-biotic therapy.

-Men who have sex with men are at increased risk for STDS of the rectum.
+Women and Men who have unprotected anal intercourse ree at increased risk for sexually transmitted diseases of the anus/rectum.
 Unprotected receptive anal intercourse with a stranger is the most common risk factor I encounter.
 Patients report pain, bleeding, discharge, and tenesmus (rectal urgency).
-Even patient's on PrEP are at risk.
-Some have a false sense of securityusing PrEP.
+MSM patient's on PrEP are at risk as PrEP provides a false sense of security.
 PrEP , or Truvada therapy provides protection against HIV, not other STDS.

 A diagnosis can be made based on a compatible clinical history and examination.
 A rectal swab should be obtained to confirm the disease.
 This require appropriate specimen collection kits available at a gastroenterologists office.
 Empiric treatment is reasonable if suspicion is high.
 Treatment is a single oral dose of Azithromycin and an intramuscular injection of Ceftriaxone.
 However, if the swabs are negative an alternative pathology should be sought, such as proctitis.